50 Date Night Questions for Your Spouse

 - What would be your ideal way to spend a normal evening?

-- If you could go on vacation for one week anywhere in the world regardless of cost, where would it be?
+- If you could go on a dream vacation for one week anywhere in the world regardless of cost, where would it be?

 - What’s the funniest thing you’ve ever seen one of your friends do?